Select therapeutic use:

 Not for treating catheter-related bloodstream infections or catheter-site infections.
 Uncontrolled hypertension, pheochromocytoma, thyrotoxicosis, carcinoid syndrome: not recommended.
 History of seizures.
 Monitor CBC's weekly (esp. if otherwise at risk).
 Consider discontinuing if myelosuppression occurs or worsens.
 Therapy >28 days.
 Peripheral and optic neuropathy.
 Monitor visual function if treatment ≥3 months and if new visual symptoms occur.
 Diabetes; monitor for hypoglycemia, if occurs, reduce dose or discontinue.
 Pregnancy (Cat.C).
 Nursing mothers.

 See Contraindications.
 Concomitant sympathomimetics (eg, pseudoephedrine), vasopressive agents (eg, epinephrine, norepinephrine), dopaminergics (eg, dopamine, dobutamine): not recommended.
 Risk of serotonin syndrome with concomitant SSRIs, trycyclic antidepressants, triptans, meperidine, bupropion, or buspirone.
 Avoid large amounts of dietary tyramine (keep <100mg/meal).
 May be antagonized by carbamazepine, phenytoin, phenobarbital.
 Caution with myelosuppressants.

-Diarrhea, nausea, headache, insomnia, constipation, rash, dizziness, pruritus, tongue discoloration, taste alteration; myelosuppression (eg, anemia, thrombocytopenia), lactic acidosis, C.difficile-associated diarrhea, hypoglycemia, blurred vision, convulsion.
+Diarrhea, vomiting, nausea, anemia, headache, rash, dizziness, pruritus, tongue discoloration, taste alteration; myelosuppression (eg, anemia, thrombocytopenia), lactic acidosis, C.difficile-associated diarrhea, hypoglycemia, blurred vision, convulsion.

 Tabs—20, 100; Susp—150mL; Inj (100mL, 200mL, 300mL)—1